eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/validation/index.md

 This command group is dedicated to the management of resource validation processes.
 A validation process verifies, that resources in a specific graph are valid according to the node shapes in a shape catalog graph.

+!!! note
     Validation processes are identified with a random ID and can be listed with the `graph validation list` command.
 To start or cancel validation processes, use the `graph validation execute` and `graph validation cancel` command.
 To inspect the found violations of a validation process, use the `graph validation inspect` command.

 ## graph validation execute